ashleyreality/Easy-Animator/resources/README.md

 an ellipse shape.
 We created this concrete class to enable the client to generate an ellipse shape.
 The constructor takes in a unique name, an initial location, R, G, and B values for color, and width/height values.
 A new constructor takes in just a unique name, based off how the text files declare shapes.
-We added a ShapeType ELLIPSE field to identify what type of shape it is for some view types.
+We added a ShapeType ELLIPSE field to identify what type of shape it is for the views.

 `IShape example = new Ellipse("name", 1.0, 1.0, 255, 255, 255, 20.0, 25.0);`
 `IShape shape = new Ellipse("name")`